Edge Runtime Fundamentals & Platform Constraints

 }

-This architecture enforces strict separation of concerns: routing logic executes at the edge, while heavy computation or database transactions are deferred to regional or origin services.
+This enforces separation of concerns: routing logic runs at the edge; heavy computation or database transactions are deferred to regional or origin services.

 export async function handleRequest(req: Request, ctx: ExecutionContext) {